0xPolygon/polygon-docs/docs/zkEVM/concepts/detailed-smt.md

 The strategy of using the $\text{RK}_\mathbf{x}$ instead of the key $K_{\mathbf{x}}$, coupled with hashing leaves and branches differently, yields sound verification.

-## Introducing Zero-Knowledge
+## Hiding values

-It is often necessary to make sure that a proof-integrity system has the zero-knowledge property.
-In order to introduce zero-knowledge, instead of storing values as plaintexts in the leaves, one stores hashes of these values.
+It is often necessary to ensure that a commitment scheme has the hiding property.
+And this can be achieved by storing hashes of values, as opposed to plainly storing the values.

 A leaf therefore is henceforth constructed in two steps;